 You are eligible to sign up for Medicare when you turn 65.
 You have seven months to sign up for Medicare, starting three months before you turn 65 and lasting for three additional months after the month you actually turn 65.
 If you do not wish to sign up for Medicare within this seven-month period, there are a number of alternate opportunities to do so.
 However, it is important to note that penalties may accrue for late enrollment, depending on your situation.

 With a little forethought and planning, you can enjoy the benefits of Medicare in your retirement years.
 Keep in mind that you must re-enroll into Medicare each year!
-For more information about Caring Senior Service please contact us.
+For more information about Caring Senior Service please contact your local office.
 We exist to help you!